kotolex/checking/README.md

 You can't use BaseException here, and it strongly recommended not to use Exception as parent of all exceptions!

-In some cases, you nedd just to run some code and make sure no exception raised.
+In some cases, you need just to run some code and make sure no exception raised.
 There is a special way for that:

 ```
 #!python